asyncapi/website/pages/blog/intent-driven-api.md

 # What's next?

 Even though we do now have an alpha version of the new parser API, work is pending around implementation.
+We are actively asking for feedback.
+Please submit yours via Github Discussions [here][api-discussions].

 Our next steps are going to be: